-- Access to the 1921 Census online at Findmypast will be free on the premises at The National Archives in Kew upon release on 6 January 2022.
+- Access to the 1921 Census online at Findmypast is free on the premises at The National Archives in Kew.

-- You will be able to access the Census via the on site computers, on site tablet devices or your own device (e.g. smartphone) while you are connected to the Wi-Fi in the dedicated 20sPeople zone.
+- You can access the Census via the on site computers, on site tablet devices or your own device (e.g. smartphone) while you are connected to the Wi-Fi in the dedicated 20sPeople zone.

 - There is no need to book in advance to use the computers.
 All of our computers are in publicly accessible areas that do not require a reader’s ticket.

 - The original paper census records will not be available.
 The paper records will be kept secure by The National Archives at our offsite storage facility and readers will be directed to the digital version.
 This is to ensure the preservation of the paper records for years to come.